 Create a Tilt-Shift EffectJesse

 Tilt-shifting, or sometimes referred to as miniature faking, can create some eye popping visuals that seem to defy reality.
 The tilt-shift effect is most often used in architectural photos and portraits for its ability to create a stark and ultra-sharp contrast between the object of focus, and the background.
 Photographers create a tilt-shift effect with specialized lenses and specific camera movements.
 You don’t need a large amount of expensive gear to achieve a similar effect though.
-Watch the video tutorial above to learn how to recreate the tilt-shift effect in a matter of minutes.
+Watch the video tutorial to learn how to recreate the tilt-shift effect in a matter of minutes.
 Try it out on photos of city life and buildings, or experiment with your own ideas!

 In this tutorial you will learn: